 Gradually the aspects of human rights changed with the transition of time.
 The foundation of the UN which is also called the United Nations Charters and the Universal Declaration of Human Rights which has been adopted by the General Assembly in the years 1945 and 1948 respectively.

 So, the United Nations gradually expanded human rights by setting up special provisions for women community, children, disabled people, minorities and other vulnerable groups who now carry rights that protect them from discrimination that had long been prevailed in many societies.

 In regard to this, there is much important document called the Universal Declaration of Human Rights which was drafted by representatives having different legal and cultural backgrounds and who could better understand the problems faced by the people at the underground level across the world.

 Conventions on Human Rights

 There are many international human rights treaties and other instruments adopted since 1945 that have expanded the body of international human rights law.
-These include the convention on the Prevention and Punishment of the Crime of Genocide (1948), the International Convention on the Elimination of All Forms of Racial Discrimination (1965), the Convention on the Elimination of All Forms of Discrimination against Women (1979), the Convention on the Rights of the Child (1989) and the Convention on the Rights of Persons with Disabilities (2006), and many more.
+These include the Convention on the Prevention and Punishment of the Crime of Genocide (1948), the International Convention on the Elimination of All Forms of Racial Discrimination (1965), the Convention on the Elimination of All Forms of Discrimination against Women (1979), the Convention on the Rights of the Child (1989) and the Convention on the Rights of Persons with Disabilities (2006), and many more.

 PROBLEMS FACED BY THE UNDER-TRIAL PRISONERS:-

 The detention of prisoners who are waiting for trial for years is a matter of special concern.
-Their situation is different from those people who have been convicted of an offense.
-As they are yet to be found guilty of any offense and that’s why they are innocent before the eyes of the law.
+Their situation is different from those people who have been convicted of an offence.
+As they are yet to be found guilty of any offence and that’s why they are innocent before the eyes of the law.
 In the majority of the nation, it has been witnessed that people in the prison are waiting for trial.
 The proportion sometimes reaches 60%.